 - Training for early years sites and childminders

 To view this training and any related costs you need to access the website www.mkpdc.org.uk and click on the blue “sign up” button.
 An account will then be created for you.

 If you have any queries regarding the above training please email:

 “Train the Trainer” and “Everybody’s Business” training events are now being delivered in partnership with MK Council’s Leadership and Governance (L&G) team.
 The L&G team has significant experience in delivering training sessions for schools and settings.
 MK Council’s Leadership and Governance Team is now based in the Galley Hill Centre which is being developed to become a dedicated training and development centre and has the support and IT infrastructure in place to ensure regular delivery of these key courses to our partners across Milton Keynes.

 Induction should be carried within all organisations in Milton Keynes.
-Part of the induction for new staff must cover the safeguarding children requirements detailed in Working Together 2015.
+Part of the induction for new staff must cover the safeguarding children requirements.

 All organisations should have an induction process which includes familiarisation with:

 - The agency’s own safeguarding policy and procedures